yyqsg888/laravel-minify/README.md

 Laravel Minify is licensed under the [MIT license](LICENSE).

 ## Support
-If you are having general issues with this package, feel free to contact us on [saputra@fahli.net](mailto:saputra@fahli.net)
+This project was forked for private development purposes.
+Support is not provided.
+Please use original project https://github.com/fahlisaputra/laravel-minify if support is needed.

 ## Report Vulnerability
-Please read [our security policy](https://github.com/fahlisaputra/laravel-minify/security/policy) for more details.
+Please read [our security policy](https://github.com/yyqsg888/laravel-minify/security/policy) for more details.